giuseppefilitto/img-segm/docs/source/MRIsegm.rst

 MRIsegm.processing
 ------------------

-This module contains methods to perform operations such as denoising, resizing, thresholding.
+This module contains methods to perform operations such as denoising, resizing, gamma correction.

 .. automodule:: MRIsegm.processing
    :members: